2021–22 Eredivisie

 The 2021–22 Eredivisie was the 66th season of Eredivisie, the premier football competition in the Netherlands.
 It began on 14 August 2021 and concluded on 15 May 2022.

+Ajax became the champions in round 33, beating Heerenveen 5–0 in their own Johan Cruyff Arena in Amsterdam on 11 May 2022.

 Teams

 Cambuur (promoted after a five-year absence), Go Ahead Eagles and NEC (both promoted after a four-year absence) were promoted from the 2020–21 Eerste Divisie.
 ADO Den Haag (relegated after thirteen years in the top flight), VVV-Venlo (relegated after four years in the top flight) and Emmen (relegated after three years in the top flight) have been relegated to 2021–22 Eerste Divisie.